-State DMVs mandate who must file an SR-22.
-Every driver is required to have some minimum amount of insurance in most states.
-This requirement is the basis of "compulsory auto insurance law" which states that drivers must be financially responsible by purchasing liability insurance.
-Usually, the state DMV accepts the automobile owner's word for having the required insurance.
-If the owner or licensee fails to maintain insurance or get a major ticket, DMV mandates showing proof of insurance.
+State DMVs decide who must file an SR-22.
+In most states, every driver is required to have some minimum amount of insurance.
+This requirement is the basis of the “compulsory auto insurance law,” which states that drivers must be financially responsible by purchasing liability insurance.
+Usually, the state DMV accepts the automobile owner's word when they say they have the required insurance.
+If the owner or licensee fails to maintain insurance or gets a major violation, they must show proof of insurance.

 How do I file?

-Insurance companies file these forms for their customers, but not all do.
-So, if you need to obtain new insurance in order to comply with financial responsibility filings, fewer companies will offer insurance.
-Simply ask your agent to file the SR-22 or call the customer service number at your insurance company.
+Some insurance companies file these forms automatically for their customers, but not all.
+Fewer companies will offer insurance.
+Ask your agent to file the SR-22 or call the customer service number at your insurance company.
 They will take care of it for you.